ReactiveHTML/rimmel/README.md

 <br>

-## Example: RGB Sliders
+## Example: RGB Colour Sliders
 Want a little more involved example of stream usage?<br>
-Let's make a component featuring a Red, Green and Blue slider that get transformed into an #RRGGBB colour string, displayed in a text box and used as the fill colour of an SVG circle:
+Let's make a component featuring a Red, a Green and a Blue slider that will get transformed into an #RRGGBB colour string, displayed in a text box and used as the fill colour of an SVG circle.

+Visually, this is what it's going to look like:

 <img src="docs/assets/how-rimmel-works-5.png" alt="Rimmel Sources and Sinks" style="max-height: 100vh;">